mikke89/RmlUiDoc/pages/lua_manual/api_reference.md

 ####  `boolean`{: .lua-type } <a href='#ElementDataGridRow-row_expanded' name='ElementDataGridRow-row_expanded'>row_expanded</a>{: .lua-function }

-The expanded state of the row, either True or False.
+The expanded state of the row, either true or false.

 ####  `integer`{: .lua-type } <a href='#ElementDataGridRow-table_relative_index' name='ElementDataGridRow-table_relative_index'>table_relative_index</a>{: .lua-function }